Tiger finally did it.

 Living in a simulation

 Aside from making losing a golf ball impossible, they bring with them a host of advantages.
-While you may never get the chance to tee off with Tiger, let alone at the Masters, golf simulators allow you to play the best courses in the world from the comfort of your own home.
+While you may never get the chance to tee off with Tiger, golf simulators allow you to play the best courses in the world from the comfort of your own home.

 And this is all while helping you to perfect your game, thanks to instant feedback and sophisticated swing analysis which can examine a myriad of metrics, including swing speed, face angle, launch angle, spin, and distance.

-So please excuse us for a moment while we hit the sim, we’ve got the Masters to win…
+So please excuse us for a moment while we hit the sim, we’ve got the Masters and British Open to win…